nathan-bottomley/eleventy-plugin-podcaster/README.md

 # eleventy-plugin-podcaster 🕚⚡️🎈🐀🎤📲

-`eleventy-plugin-podcaster` converts an Eleventy blog into a podcast site.
-It  creates a podcast feed for you to submit to Apple Podcasts, Spotify or any other podcast directory.
-And it provides your templates with data about your podcast and its episodes, data you can use to create a home page for your podcast, as well as pages for individual episodes, guests, topics or anything else you like.
+`eleventy-plugin-podcaster` lets you convert an Eleventy blog into a podcast site.
+It creates the podcast feed for you to submit to Apple Podcasts, Spotify or any other podcast directory.
+And it provides your templates with data about your podcast and its episodes  data you can use to create a home page for your podcast, as well as pages for individual episodes, guests, topics or anything else you like.

 ## Installation